theoliao1998/Data-Management/hw2.md

 Hi Kelly,

-I have checked the data can answer these questions now.
+I have checked the data and am able to answer these questions now.
 The query records are appended in the end and the documentations I created is appended in *documentation.pdf*.

 Each investor will pay about $2112857.1429.